 Robin has an extensive background in Welfare to Work where he has supported marginalised individuals to remove barriers and maximise employment and education prospects.
 Having worked for providers who were also leaders in their field he is now employed as the Employment and Skills Advisor at the centre with the overall aim to help refugees and migrants in London improve their and their families quality of life.
 He offers one to one career counselling, employability training and general life coaching.

-el harrison - young londoners project coordinator
+el harrison - migrant hub and young londoners project coordinator

 meena parsad - finance and admin officer